eliotn/p1xt-guide-implementation/thingsILearned.md

+## 7/5/2017
+Always have a local debug environment setup

 ## 7/4/2017
 call will thread in anything to this, but it will be coerced to object.
 Note that it ignores null/undefined.
 You need to have closure on args if you want to run a callback with them.